jayborkar/Home-Credit/README.md

 Evaluated Classification models by Accuracy, Confusion Matrix, Precision, Recall, True Negative Rate (TNR), False Discovery Rate (FDR), Gain Chart, Lift Chart, K-S Chart, ROC – AUC chart.

+After comparing the performance of above technique Gradient Boosting machine(GBM) performs the best followed by the Deep Learning neural network classifier followed by Random Forest.

 ## RESTful API with Python and Flask
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
+It is relatively easy to set up a website on Flask using Jinja2 templating.

 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.

+## Python -> Machine Learning/Deep Learning Model -> pickle model -> flask -> deploy on Heroku

+We save the model to disk using Python’s built in persistence model (pickle or dill) and use this model for prediction on new data.

+Now we create the simple flask app.
+The flask app consists of 2 main components: the python app (app.py) and the HTML templates.
+While we can return HTML code from the python file itself, it would be cumbersome to code entire HTML as a string in the python file.
+Templating come to the rescue!

 The Final solution is deployed as a Web application (Restful API) on Heroku Cloud platform, link for demo : http://default-risk.herokuapp.com